i7242/Skin-Model-Shape-Generation/README.md

 Using "ShowOrg" to plot the original model, which is usually considered as nominal model.

-> M.ShowOrg;
+`M.ShowOrg;`

-%% 3 Segment Model into "K" Surfaces
+## 3 Segment Model into "K" Surfaces
-% The segmentation uses spectral based method:
+The segmentation uses spectral based method:

-%
-% # At first, a matrix contains topological and geometrical information was constructed.
+1. At first, a matrix contains topological and geometrical information was constructed.
-% # Then the eigenvectors correspond to the the first "N" largest "N" eigenvalues are calculated.
-%   The value of "N" is the first input of method "Seg".
+2. Then the eigenvectors correspond to the the first "N" largest "N" eigenvalues are calculated.
+The value of "N" is the first input of method "Seg".
-% # Using "K-means" clastering algorithm and the "N" eigenvectors,
-%   the entrances in the eigenvectors are clastered.
-This corresponds
-%   to the segmentation of the model surfaces.
-"K" is the number of
-%   surfaces, which is the second input of method "Seg".
+3. Using "K-means" clastering algorithm and the "N" eigenvectors, the entrances in the eigenvectors are clastered.
+This corresponds to the segmentation of the model surfaces.
+"K" is the number of surfaces, which is the second input of method "Seg".

-%
-% In simple application, we can assume the number of eigenvectors "N" is
-% the same as the number of surfaces "K".
+In simple application, we can assume the number of eigenvectors "N" is the same as the number of surfaces "K".
-% For test model, we set both value as "8"
+For test model, we set both value as "8"
-M.Seg(8,8);

-%%
+`M.Seg(8,8);`

-% After segmentation, "K" surface properties are added.
+After segmentation, "K" surface properties are added.
-% For "SF(i)", it is a struct data.
+For "SF(i)", it is a struct data.
 It contains several fields:

-%
-% # "F": the index of trangles inside this surface.
+1. "F": the index of trangles inside this surface.
-% # "T": n*4 matrix, the trangles of this surface.
-The first 3 column is
-% the  vertices index, the 4-th column is the triangle index in matrix before
+2. "T": n*4 matrix, the trangles of this surface.
+The first 3 column is the  vertices index, the 4-th column is the triangle index in matrix before segmentation.
-% segmentation.
-% # "V": m*4 matrix, the vertices in this surface.
-The first 3 column is
-% its coordinates, the 4-th column is its index in matrix before
+3. "V": m*4 matrix, the vertices in this surface.
+The first 3 column is its coordinates, the 4-th column is its index in matrix before segmentation.
-% segmentation.
-% # "N": normal vector of triangles.
+4. "N": normal vector of triangles.
-% # "VN": normal vector of vertices.
+5. "VN": normal vector of vertices.
 Estimated based on "N".
-% # "D": deviation vector.
-Save the deviation value of vertex along normal
+6. "D": deviation vector.
+Save the deviation value of vertex along normal direction.
-% direction.
-%

-%%
-% After segmentation, we can plot the segmentation result using "ShowSeg" method.
+After segmentation, we can plot the segmentation result using "ShowSeg" method.
-M.ShowSeg;

-%%
+`M.ShowSeg;`

-% Additionally, we can plot the numbering of each surface.
+Additionally, we can plot the numbering of each surface.
-M.ShowSegNum;

-%%
+`M.ShowSegNum;`

-% If the segmentation result is not acceptable, we may have two choices:
+If the segmentation result is not acceptable, we may have two choices:
 %
 % # Clean the skin model instance "M", change parameter "N" and "K", do
 %       the segmentation again.
 This is for the segmentation result is too